Switzerland Human Rights 2017 Report April 2018

 The law sets a maximum 45-hour workweek for blue- and white-collar workers in industry, services, and retail trades, and a 50-hour workweek for all other workers.
-The law prescribes a rest period of 35 consecutive hours plus an additional half-day per week.
+The rules exclude certain professions, such as taxi drivers and medical doctors.
+The law prescribes a rest period of 35 consecutive hours, plus an additional half-day per week.
 Premium pay for overtime must be at least 25 percent; overtime is generally restricted to two hours per day.
-Annual overtime is limited by law to 170 hours for those working 45 hours a week and to 140 hours for those working 50 hours a week.
-The government effectively enforced these regulations.
+The law limits annual overtime to 170 hours for those working 45 hours a week and 140 hours for those working 50 hours a week.

 Employers must grant workers at least four weeks of paid vacation per year and at least five weeks to workers under the age of 20, with certain exceptions.
 Workers are also entitled to one day off per week.
 In exceptional circumstances an employer may grant a worker two half-days free instead of a full day, if required by specific work conditions and the worker consents to it.

 To protect worker health and safety, the law contains extensive provisions that are current and appropriate for the main industries.
 Workers can remove themselves from situations that endanger health or safety without jeopardy to their employment.